juce-framework/JUCE/JUCE_ARA.md

 <img src="https://i.imgur.com/VGcDWEc.png"/>

 The generated plugin will have, in addition to the standard PluginProcessor and PluginEditor classes, a PluginARADocumentController file containing a class that overrides the ARA::PlugIn::DocumentController type.
+Note that when enabling ARA in an existing Audio Plug-In project you'll have to implement an ARADocumentController yourself.

 <img src="https://i.imgur.com/JqNIe2b.png"/>